Active Learning and Bayesian Optimization: a Unified Perspective to Learn with a Goal: Bayesian Frameworks

 \subsection{Bayesian Optimization}

-The birth of Bayesian optimization can be retraced in 1964 with the work of Kushner \cite{kushner1964new} where unconstrained one-dimensional optimization problems are addressed through a predictive framework based on the Wiener process surrogate model, and a sampling scheme guided by the probability of improvement acquisition function to select the most promising sample to query.
+The birth of Bayesian optimization can be retraced in 1964 with the work of Kushner \cite{kushner1964new} where unconstrained one-dimensional optimization problems are addressed through a predictive framework based on the Wiener process surrogate model, and a sampling scheme guided by the probability of improvement acquisition function.
 Further contributions have been proposed by Zhilinskas \cite{zhilinskas1975single} and Mockus \cite{movckus1975bayesian}, and the methodology has been extended to high dimensional optimization problems in the works of Stuckman \cite{stuckman1988global} and Elder \cite{elder1992global}.
 Bayesian optimization achieved resounding success after the introduction of the Efficient Global Optimization (EGO) algorithm by Jones et al. \cite{jones1998}.
-EGO uses a Kriging model to predict the distribution of the objective function, and adopts the expected improvement acquisition function to measure the improvement of the optimization procedure obtained evaluating unknown samples.
+EGO uses a Kriging surrogate model to predict the distribution of the objective function, and adopts the expected improvement acquisition function to measure the improvement of the optimization procedure obtained evaluating unknown samples.

-The EGO methodology paves the way to the application of Bayesian optimization over a wide range of problems in science and engineering.
-Aerospace engineering has been pioneer in the adoption of Bayesian optimization \cite{lam2018advances} since the design of aerospace vehicles demand for the expensive joint optimization of structural and aerodynamic capabilities, propulsion efficiency, safety and competitiveness.
-Accordingly, Bayesian optimization has been both a need and an opportunity to efficiently identify optimal design solutions for demanding decision-making aerospace problems \cite{zang2002needs}.
-First examples of BO applications are in the design optimization of multi-element airfoils configurations \cite{patera1997shape}, and in the aerodynamic shape optimization of two-dimensional airfoils \cite{lewis2001aerodynamic}.
-Nowadays, the Bayesian framework becomes widely adopted in many fields including and not limited to aerospace engineering \cite{LamAl2018}, chemical \cite{GriffithsAl2020} and material sciences \cite{frazier2016bayesian}, electric vehicles \cite{kong2020energy} and robotics \cite{berkenkamp2021bayesian} design.